lubuntu-team/manual/source/3/3.1/3.1.2/htop.rst

 Chapter 3.1.2 htop
 ==================

-htop is an ncurses text interface task manager that can be controlled by the keyboard. htop can also close unresponsive programs by killing the process.
+htop is an ncurses text interface task manager that can be controlled by the keyboard. htop also closes unresponsive programs by killing the process.

 Usage
 ------